adrian-lin-1-0-0/gobalancer/README.md

-##  A simple load balancer server written in GO
+##  A simple load balancer written in GO

 ### Features
 - [ ] Protocol type